dapper91/pydantic-xml/docs/source/pages/data-binding/models.rst

 You can declare the root model namespace by setting parameters ``ns`` and ``nsmap``. where ``ns`` is the element namespace alias and ``nsmap`` is a namespace mapping.
-Namespace mapping is inherited by all the model field:
+The namespace mapping is inherited by all the model field:

 .. grid:: 2
     :gutter: 2